br-iscool/dsa-notes/notes/cp-techniques.md

 The most optimal code would produce a compressed string as short as possible, in order to reduce the size it takes.

 ## Dynamic Programming

+Dynamic programming is a technique that combines the correctness of complete search and the efficiency of greedy algorithms.
+Dynamic programming can be applied if the problem can be divided into smaller subproblems which are solved independently.
+There are two main uses for dynamic programming:

+- Finding an optimal solution
+- Counting the total number of possible solutions